poppy-project/poppy-docs/en/programming/python.md

 Of course, you can also access a specific motor.
 To do that, you need to know the name for the motor you want to access.
 You can find this list in the assembly documentation of your robot.

-You can also obtain a list of all motors name directly from python:
+You can also get a list of all motors name directly from python:
 ```python
 for m in poppy.motors:
     print(m.name)